 Quintanilla, Kelly M. and Shawn T. Wall.
-Business and Professional Communication: Keys for Workplace Excellence.
-2nd ed.
+Business and Professional Communication: Keys for Workplace Excellence. $2^{nd}$ ed.
 SAGE: Thousand Oaks, CA, 2014.
-Also, if a student misses the class showing of A King's Speech, he/she is required to obtain, view and reflect in writing about it on his/her own the same week to receive class credit.
+Also, students who miss the class showing of A King's Speech are required to obtain, view and reflect in writing about it on his/her own time the same week to receive class credit.